active-ai/active-ai.github.io/_posts/2018-03-03-Neuroevolution-The Introduction.md

 <iframe width="660" height="300" src="https://www.youtube.com/embed/qv6UVOQ0F44" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-**NeuroEvolution of Augmenting Topologies (NEAT)** is a genetic algorithm (GA) for the generation of evolving artificial neural networks a neuroevolution technique developed by Ken Stanley in 2002 while at The University of Texas at Austin.
+As per Wikipedia, **NeuroEvolution of Augmenting Topologies (NEAT)** is a genetic algorithm (GA) for the generation of evolving artificial neural networks a neuroevolution technique developed by Ken Stanley in 2002 while at The University of Texas at Austin.

 A thorough treatment of the algorithm can be found in the paper [Evolving Neural Networks through Augmenting Topologies](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) by **Kenneth O. Stanley** and **Risto Miikkulainen**.